francine-stephens/soc176-data-processing/README.md

 ### Organization of Repo

 The repo is organized into subdirectories that represent the assignments.
 The scripts and data for the assignment are stored in the respective assignment subdirectory.
-In the list below, the content and function of each assignment subdirectory are listed out.
+In the list below, the content and function of the code and data in each assignment subdirectory are briefly described.

 **A3**